Crime in Finland: Sexual violence

+In 2022, 5,538 cases of sexual offences were reported to the police, 2,256 of which involved children.
+Only a fraction of sexual offences are reported to the police.
+Finnish law on sexual offences was expanded in 2023, now recognizing that non-consensual sex is unlawful, and that sexual harassment can occur in multiple ways.

 Financial crime

-Finland has been known to give low sentences for financial crimes such as cartel behaviour, insider trading, and tax evasion.
-The sentences are especially low when compared with the potential benefits of committing such crimes, as well as when compared with international standards.
-An example of the difference between sentence and benefits is the case of Lemminkäinen in 2006.
-Lemminkäinen was hit with a €68,000,000 fine for cartel.
-This was markedly lower than the estimated €400,000,000 Lemminkäinen would have made if receiving just 20% of the criminal profit.
+Finland has been known to be relatively lenient in assessing penalties for financial crimes such as cartel behaviour, insider trading, and tax evasion.
+Financial penalties (fines) are especially low when compared with the potential benefits of committing such crimes, as well as when compared with international standards.
+An example of the difference between fines and benefits is the 2006 case of Lemminkäinen Group.
+Lemminkäinen was required to pay a €68,000,000 fine for cartel price-fixing.
+This was markedly lower than the estimated €400,000,000 Lemminkäinen would have made, if it had received just 20 percent of the profit resulting from its criminal behavior.
 Executives were not sentenced to prison or fined for their involvement.

-Examples of cartels in Finland include: Metsäliitto and Stora Enso who were sentenced €500,000 and Elisa which was sentenced €4,160,000 in 2001.
+Finnish businesses such as Metsäliitto, Stora Enso, and Elisa have been implicated in illegal price-fixing schemes, and have been assessed fines ranging from €500,000 to €4,160,000.
 The European Union has given much higher sanctions for cartels, as seen in the cases of UPM-Kymmene (€56,000,000), Outokumpu (€36,000,000), and Kemira (€33,000,000).